Medical School and Gap Year Opportunities

 Select Resources

 Gaining experience can take many forms, from joining clubs on campus to volunteering to gaining research and clinical experience.
 It is recommended to gain a wide variety of experience to share on your application, and yet, be careful to balance your academics with these activities.
+Handshake is a useful place to start your search and apply for healthcare-related internships and research opportunities.
+Below are other resources to find opportunities.

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
-Some medical-related clubs and councils include the Pre-Dental Society, Pre-Medical Society and Georgetown University Minority Association of Pre-Health Students.
+For more student club information, visit Campus Groups.
+Some medical-related clubs and councils include the Pre-Dental Society, Pre-Medical Society, and Georgetown University Minority Association of Pre-Health Students.
 Gain hands-on experience on campus with the Georgetown Emergency Response Medical Service (GERMS) or the Hypothermia/Hyperthermia Outreach team.

 Give back to the DC and campus communities by volunteering with groups such as Project Sunshine, Caring for Children with Cancer, Oncology Patient Support, and St. Elizabeth’s Outreach.
-Travel outside of the U.S. with GlobeMed or regionally with the Center for Social Justice and GU Students for Health and Medical Equity (GUSHME) to serve communities that lack adequate access to healthcare and more.
-For more student club information, visit Campus Groups.
+Travel outside the U.S. with GlobeMed and Project RISHI or regionally with the Center for Social Justice and GU Students for Health and Medical Equity (GUSHME) to serve communities that lack adequate access to healthcare and more.
+Search idealist.org to explore organizations whose missions align with your interests, whether in health, advocacy, or beyond.

-Lastly, reach out to Georgetown alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn to speak with them about their career paths or ask to shadow them at work.
+Reach out to Georgetown alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn to speak with them about their career paths or ask to shadow them at work.
 The Cawley website provides helpful guidelines on networking and informational interviewing.

 You may take a year or two to strengthen your application with a post-baccalaureate premedical program or a year of working in a research, service, or health care setting.